hantaotaohan/stars/README.md

 ## C

+- [fanglingsu/vimb](https://github.com/fanglingsu/vimb) - Vimb - the vim like browser is a webkit based web browser that behaves like the vimperator plugin for the firefox and usage paradigms from the great editor vim.
+The goal of vimb is to build a completely keyboard-driven, efficient and pleasurable browsing-experience.
 - [dunst-project/dunst](https://github.com/dunst-project/dunst) - Lightweight and customizable notification daemon
 - [Cloudef/bemenu](https://github.com/Cloudef/bemenu) - Dynamic menu library and client program inspired by dmenu
 - [marvinkreis/rofi-file-browser-extended](https://github.com/marvinkreis/rofi-file-browser-extended) - Use rofi to quickly open files